Think Like Walmart

 The objective here is to provide an example of where I personally look to place take profits in relation to major and minor support and resistance levels.
 Also, in relation to major consolidation and anchor regions.
 These screenshots are also showing the 200SMMA / 500EMA where I personally look to begin thinking about establishing positions.
 This 200SMMA / 500EMA also then turns around and acts as my general stop loss and occasional stop and reverse.

-We are often asked some form of “Should I set my TPs at 20 pips or 30 pips or where?”
+We are often asked some form of “Should I set my TPs at 10 pips or 20 pips or 30 pips?”

-Obviously I have never understood this question.
-I am unsure why nearby support and resistance levels would not always dictate exiting levels.
+This question throws me for a loop.
+I am unsure why nearby support and resistance levels would not always dictate exiting levels including stop losses.
 So, I have provided these screenshots as a way to answer that common question.
 Is this the correct method for everyone?
 I do not know.
 Maybe for some traders the correct method is the illogical and inexplicably-popular way of just setting each and every trade’s take profit to 20 pips – regardless of where support or resistance levels are.

 VIDEOS – 14 Hours of Live Trading and 71 Completed Trades